zakariaaithssain/Sheet/README.md

 `rm -rf ~/.config/gspread`

-after that run `python main.py` again.
+after that run `python main.py` again, google authentication API popup will open, grant access to the app, and you're done.